byronbytes/TwitchResizer/README.md

 Go to the Releases tab and install the .exe.

 ## FAQ
-Q: Why is it not open source?
+Q: Where's the source code?
-A: It's too small of a project to be open source, and isn't neccessary.
+A: It's currently in the `code` branch because Visual Studio is incompetent with Git, and likes to mess with my projects 🙂